updated 22-8-2006 . . . still needs finalising

 waveform will be a maximum and this will have the effect of turning

-ON the second transistor so that the voltage on the collector
+ON the second transistor so the voltage on the collector

 will be very low.
 The signal on the collector will be a waveform but

-As the resistance of the pot is increased, a voltage will appear at the
+As the resistance of the pot is increased, the voltage on the

-emitter.
-Thus the base-to- emitter voltage will be LESS and the transistor will not be turned on as much.
+emitter will increase and the base-to-emitter voltage will be LESS, so the transistor will not be turned on as much.

 The